James Bretzlaff, BPHE, MBA, CMC

 Upon graduating, James joined Laurentian University to administer the programming of their Olympic-size aquatic facility, instruct courses in the School of Human Movement, and be the Head Coach for their world-renowned high performance swim club.
 In his quest for lifelong learning, James then pursued an MBA at the University of Victoria where he concurrently was Assistant Coach for the UVic Vikes Swim Team.
 Over coaching tenures at 2 major Canadian universities, he proudly supported the development of numerous national finalists, medal winners and Olympic team members.

 In 1999, James formally began his management consulting career and quickly built a reputation as a 'go-to' advisor for organizations finding themselves in times of significant change and wanting to adopt a culture of continuous improvement.
-Within 5 years, he had actively facilitated hundreds of client teams through the redesign of their own processes - providing them with the tools, training, and leadership required for long term success.
+Within 5 years, he had actively facilitated hundreds of client teams through the redesign of their own workplaces, long-range strategic plans, supporting processes, and culture shifts - providing them with the tools, training, and leadership required for long term success.

-By 2006, strategy development became James' primary focus.
-Since that time, he has guided Executive Teams, Governing Boards, Deputy Ministers, and leaders at all levels through extensive processes for developing strategy - including stakeholder consultations, situation analysis, visioning, mandate reviews, goal and priority setting, tactical planning, as well as implementation measurement and monitoring.
+People, culture, and strategy development became James' primary focus by 2006.
+Since that time, he has guided Executive Teams, Governing Boards, Deputy Ministers, and leaders at all levels through extensive engagements for building stronger people, teams, and organizations.

 Today, James merges his broad experiences into a unique coaching approach - built on a solid base of performance excellence, and carefully honed to meet the needs of today's leaders.
 James continues to be active in sport.
-He is chair of the Victoria Aquatic Foundation, a proud sponsor of the Russ Hays Accent Inn Elite Cycling Team, has completed 2 ironman triathlons, and actively rides in long distance cycling events throughout BC.
+He is chair of the Victoria Aquatic Foundation, has completed 2 ironman triathlons, and actively rides in long distance cycling events throughout BC.